Selection algorithm: Language support

 Very few languages have built-in support for general selection, although many provide facilities for finding the smallest or largest element of a list.
 Notable exceptions are the standard libraries of C++ and Rust.
 The Standard Template Library of C++ provides a templated nth_element method with a guarantee of expected linear time.
 Rust's standard library provides multiple variants of the select_nth_unstable member function for the slice data type.
 These variants all have guaranteed linear running time for all inputs.

 Python's standard library includes heapq.nsmallest and heapq.nlargest functions for returning the smallest or largest elements from a collection, in sorted order.
 The implementation maintains a binary heap, limited to holding $k$ elements, and initialized to the first $k$ elements in the collection.
 Then, each subsequent item of the collection may replace the largest or smallest element in the heap if it is smaller or larger than this element.
 The algorithm's memory usage is superior to heapselect (the former only holds $k$ elements in memory at a time while the latter requires manipulating the entire dataset into memory).
 Running time depends on data ordering.
 The best case is $O((n - k) + k\log k)$ for already sorted data.
 The worst-case is $O(n\log k)$ for reverse sorted data.
 In average cases, there are likely to be few heap updates and most input elements are processed with only a single comparison.
-For example, extracting the 100 largest or smallest values out of 10,000,000 random inputs makes 10,009,401 comparisons on average.
+For example, extracting the 100 largest or smallest values out of 10,000,000 random inputs resulted in a 5-trial sample mean of 10,009,401 comparisons.